Skip to content

 Do not drill through your door or frame; this will affect its ability to contain fire and smoke.

-You must not change your home entrance door without first agreeing this with the Council.
+You must not change your home entrance door without first agreeing this with the council.

 Tenants must not remove or tamper with fire doors in your home, or your home entrance door.